Poland study permit

-If you wish to study in Poland but are a non-EU national, you will require a Poland student visa to study in Poland.
-The visa is valid for a period of three months.
-In order to extend your stay, you must apply for a residence permit at least 45 days before your visa expires.
+If you wish to study in Poland but are a non-EU national, you will require a Poland student permit to study in Poland.
+The permit is valid for a period of three months.
+In order to extend your stay, you must apply for a residence permit at least 45 days before your permit expires.

 The residence permit is issued for 15 months.
 You can extend it for a period up to three years, but it cannot extend beyond the duration of your course.